sidekick-coder/cosmos/docs/module-hosts/stacks.md

 ```

 ## Edit
-Edit an `docker-compose.yml` file and/or its metadata (name, alias).
+Edit a `docker-compose.yml` file and/or its metadata (name, alias) in the host.

+This will prompt you to write a `docker-compose.yml` file that will be uploaded to the host if there is a change.

 **Arguments:**
 - `<query>`: Name or filename to edit.